The entry requirements can also be downloaded as a large print PDF here.

 Rights The entrant must exclusively own and control all copyright and all other related rights to the submitted script.
 It must be available for production and unattached to any other organisation or individual.

 Please only write to us if you have not received the email acknowledgement; we regret that, due to the volume of entries, no other correspondence can be entered into regarding any matter of the Prize process.

 All entrants’ email addresses will be added to a private mailing list to receive updates from Papatango on the Prize throughout the process.
 We will not use this list to send any information other than about the Prize, it will never be shared with any third parties, and upon completion of the Prize the list will be deleted and no further contact will be made.

-All entrants who requested it by ticking the relevant box on the submissions form will receive personal feedback once the reading process is complete and after the winner has been announced.
-We expect this to take place in late summer 2021.
+Feedback All entrants who requested it by ticking the relevant box on the submissions form will receive personal feedback once the reading process is complete and after the winner has been announced.
+We expect this to take place by autumn 2023.